usatlas/analysisbase-dask/README.md

 4. Rebuild the lock file with `make lock` (this also verifies that the environment can be installed).
 5. Add and commit the updated `docker/requirements.txt` and `docker/requirements.lock`.
-6. Open a PR with the changes and wait for the CI to verify the build passes..
+6. Open a PR with the changes and wait for the CI to verify the build passes...